rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 The `spawn` function returns a `JoinHandle<T>`, where `T` is the type that the closure returns.
 Let’s try using `JoinHandle` too and see what happens.
-In our case, the closures we’re passing to the thread pool will handle the connection and not return anything, so `T` will be the unit type `()`.
+In our case, the closures we’re passing to the thread pool will владение the connection and not return anything, so `T` will be the unit type `()`.

 The code in Listing 21-14 will compile but doesn’t create any threads yet.